PoneyClairDeLune/PoneyClairDeLune/README.md

 ### Attributes
 * 8+ years of experience with JavaScript.
   * Comfortable with Deno and Bun, and can work with Node.js.
+  * Most comfortable with the equivalent of Chromium 59+ and Firefox 65+, but can write JavaScript for Internet Explorer 4.4+, Chromium 5+ or 49+ and Firefox 29+ or 52+.
 * Writes Bash/PDKSH scripts.
 * New to Go and Rust.
 Still learning both.
 * (Almost) polyglot.